Blog

 The Problem with Cholesterol

-Cholesterol is often referred to as a type of vital fat that the body produces.
+Cholesterol is a sterol, a type of lipid that the body produces.
 In reality, it is part of a package used to store and transport fats (triglycerides) around the body.[1]

 We also need our cholesterol for several other reasons, such as: